Why This Matters

 Denis McQuail

-- Mass communication theory synthesis organized diverse research traditions into comprehensive frameworks for understanding media's social roles
+- Mass communication theory synthesis organized diverse research traditions into comprehensive frameworks for understanding media's social roles.
+His textbook (McQuail's Mass Communication Theory) remains a standard reference.

-- Normative theory work examined different models for how media should operate in democratic societies, from libertarian to social responsibility frameworks
+- Normative theory examined different models for how media should operate in democratic societies, ranging from libertarian (minimal regulation) to social responsibility (media has obligations to the public) frameworks.

 Lev Manovich

-- Cultural software framework examines how applications like Photoshop and social media platforms shape cultural production and everyday life
+- Cultural software examines how applications like Photoshop, Instagram, and social media platforms don't just distribute culture but actively shape how culture gets produced and experienced.

-- Database aesthetics describes how digital media organizes information as collections rather than linear narratives, transforming storytelling and memory
+- Database aesthetics describes how digital media organizes information as collections rather than linear narratives, transforming how we tell stories and preserve memory.

 Quick Reference Table